mvaganov/CmdLineAsteroids/notes.md

 	cell space partition tree

 `voice`
-I'll explain everything starting from an empty project, in the TTY Command Line Console.
-Including the graphics, math, and collision detection, and all data structures.
+I'll show all the code and give some explaination about everything, starting from an empty project, in the TTY Command Line Console.
+	This will include graphics, math, optimization, data structures, collision detection, and more.
 I'll also offer in-context advice and best practices from my decades of experience as a game developer and computer science instructor.
 And I'll give some of my own opinions about the Invisible Wizard Problems that define modern computer programming, and game development especially.

 One invisible wizard problem that I can mention now is the tradeoff of robustness vs accessibility of this simulation.
 	many of my example implementations will fall short of being highly robust and maximally efficient.
+I apologize for that in advance.
-	In this tutorial, I intend to practically introduce many concepts, and accept that the audience will do further research from these starting points.
+	In this tutorial, I intend to very practically introduce many concepts, and accept that the audience will do further research from these starting points.

-TODO mark Invisible Wizard Problems (IWP):
-	function separation
+`scene`
+"These systems don’t understand the world.
+They just predict the next word." - Jeffery Hinton "As an AI I don’t believe or disbelieve anything in the human sense." - ChatGPT 2025/09/14

 `voice`
+Another invisible wizard problem is the rapid replacement of programmers with AI in the software development industry.
+Even if AI systems write most of the world’s code, they still lack something, which Geoffrey Hinton warned about, and the AI's will admit.
+They lack real understanding of the world.
+They need humans who can translate lived experience into software accessible simulations.
+These simulations help train AI, and when they augment toolchains, they help reason.
+Learning how to build simulations yourself, in a mostly agnostic tech stack like in the command line, is a powerful skill.
+Having it will make you useful to AI in the future.
+With this skill, you can help shape how AI connects to human reality.

+`scene`
+back to the montage

+`voice`
-The simulation is a space-shooter game inspired by Spacewar! from 1962, written for the command line console.
+The simulation tutorial is for a space-shooter game inspired by "Spacewar!" from 1962, written for the command line console.
 The idea is as old as videogames.
 It was the reason why the C programming language and Unix operating system were invented.
-I've summoned that ancient primordial motivation to capture your attention now, while I teach you foundational concepts for writing a game engine.
+I've summoned that ancient motivation to capture your attention now, while I teach you foundational concepts for writing a simulation and game engine.
 Check the description for the Github project link if you want the code.
 Continue watching if you want a thorough lesson to understand the code.

 I spent a few weeks creating this game, and a few months writing this script.
 Please do not misunderstand that this program just fell out of my head in one moment.
 Programming does not work that way.
 Your projects will take a long time to finish too, even if they use a tutorial like this as a starting point.
 Be patient with yourself.
 Be disciplined with your self.
-I believe anyone who sits with these ideas can learn them well, even if you don't consider yourself skilled with math.
+I believe anyone who sits with these ideas can learn them well.
+Especially you, even if you don't consider yourself skilled with math.
-I was terrible at math in High School, and learned what I know because of practice doing projects like this.
+For context, I was terrible at math in High School, especially at Trigonometry, which I will touch in this tutorial.
+I learned what I know because of practice doing projects like this.
-My guidance will follow roughly the same path I went through while making this game a few weeks ago, but it will be much faster, even with a few detours to experiment with some math.
+My guidance will follow roughly the same path I went through while making this game a few months ago,
+	but it will be much faster, even with a few detours to experiment with math and game engine optimizations.
 Because I wrote this application once already, I have the extreme benefit of having made lots of mistakes recently.
 Please be patient with your own mistakes, and the frustration that follows.
 Frustration is the sweat of learning.
 It is a sign that your mind is growing.
 	Take a break if you need it.
+This video will still be here when you are ready.

 `scene`
 montage of code and the game

 `voice`
-I'll be using C# as the programming language.
+I'll be using C sharp as the programming language.
-I assume you already have a C# runtime, compiler, and IDE installed.
+I assume you already have a C sharp runtime, compiler, and IDE installed.
-I also assume you know the basics of how to program command line applications in C#, including object oriented programming basics.
+I also assume you know the basics of how to program command line applications in C sharp, including object oriented programming basics.
 You can still follow along without that knowledge, but I recommend you start with that foundation.

 `scene`
 montage of Unity

 `voice`
-The Unity Game Engine is a notable reason I chose to do this in the C# language.
+The Unity Game Engine is a notable reason I chose to do this in the C sharp language.
-This tutorial should also give new developers some insight into how a game engine like Unity works.
+This tutorial should also give new game developers some insight into how a game engine like Unity works.

 //I also assume you are using LLMs to help you write code.
 Importantly:
 //  I assume you're aware of the intellectual hazard of relying on AI while programming.
 AI helps you **do**, not **learn**.